 Societe Generale and rugby: more than 25 years of shared history

 Societe Generale's commitment to the sport began with the French rugby union championship.
-Starting in the 1984-1985 season, Societe Generale and the French Rugby Federation created a brand-new event: a game between the losers of the semi-finals of the French championship tournament.
+Starting in the 1984-1985 season, Societe Generale and the French Rugby Federation together created an event: a game between the teams losing their semi-final in the French championship.
 This match was held at Jean Bouin stadium as a prelude to the final championship match held at the nearby Parc des Princes.
 For eleven years, the Challenge Jean Bouin - Trophée Société Générale crowned the third-best team in France every season.
 This initial joint effort with the French Rugby Federation was followed by a partnership agreement that was signed in 1987.

 Since 1987, which was also the year Societe Generale was privatised, its involvement with rugby has increased considerably, matching the company’s own development.
 Societe Generale has become a major international group but has remained a loyal partner with French rugby at all levels ranging from local rugby (featured at over 450 amateur clubs), professional teams and the national team.
-Through its subsidiaries, the group also supports rugby in other parts of the world from Luxembourg to China and from Senegal to Serbia.
-Since 2007 Societe Generale has been a Worldwide Partner of the Rugby World Cup, which is held every four years.
-The global event enables the 200 member countries of the International Rugby Board to organise and promote the sport in their own countries.
-Societe Generale has supported Rugby Sevens since 2001 and now that it has become an Olympic sport (starting in 2016) the Group will be able to raise awareness of the sport with new audiences, including students.
+Through its subsidiaries, the group also supports rugby in other parts of the world from Luxembourg to Hong Kong, and from Senegal to Turkey.
+Back-to-back since 2007, Societe Generale has been a proud Worldwide Partner of the Rugby World Cup.
+This global event enables the 120 member countries of World Rugby to organise and promote the sport in their own countries.
+Beside, Societe Generale has supported Rugby Sevens since 2001.
+Now that it has become an Olympic sport (starting in 2016), Societe Generale will contribute its promotion to new audiences, including students.